 - Should one of your guests require floor seating due to mobility issues, you may exchange two of your General Admit Tickets for Floor Seating when you claim your tickets through University Ticket.
 If you require additional accommodations we will work with you, please inquire at 585-245-5500.

-- Tickets will be distributed April 9-April 20, 2018 via University Tickets.
+- Tickets will be distributed April 8-April 19, 2019 via University Tickets.
 Detailed information will be sent to the students in advance.

-- Any tickets that are donated back by participating graduating students (during the 4/9-4/20 time period) will be available for distribution between April 25-April 27.
-Graduates will be able to log on to the e-ticket site and claim one additional ticket during the April 25-April 27 time period, again on a first-come, first-served basis.
+- Any tickets that are donated back by participating graduating students (during the 4/8-4/19 time period) will be available for distribution between April 22-April 24.
 We cannot guarantee that every student who wishes to have an extra ticket will get one, but there is an opportunity for students to give back tickets they don't plan to use or need so that their classmates may have an opportunity to claim an additional ticket.
+The online ticketing system will reopen on April 22, for the two days to allow students an opportunity to attempt to claim an additional ticket on a first come, first serve basis.

 - Tickets are unique by bar code and with the graduate’s name as an identifier.
 Any student who attempts to print extra tickets or to sell their tickets may be held responsible to a violation of the SUNY Geneseo Code of Conduct.
 Not only do students risk a family member being turned away at the door, but they may face other sanctions, to include not attending graduation, as well.